fglmtt/kubemake/README.md

 ### (Un)Make

-To make a Kubernetes-based cluster provided with all the (supported components)[#supported-components], run:
+To make a Kubernetes-based cluster provided with all the [supported components](#supported-components), run:

 ```
 anisble-playbook site.yml -i hosts